akropolisio/EthRPCGate/metamask/README.md

 # Known issues
 - Metamask requires https for `rpcUrls` so that must be enabled
-  - Either directly through Janus with `--https-key ./path --https-cert ./path2` see [SSL](../README.md#ssl)
+  - Either directly through eth-rpc-gate with `--https-key ./path --https-cert ./path2` see [SSL](../README.md#ssl)
-  - Through the Makefile `make docker-configure-https && make run-janus-https`
+  - Through the Makefile `make docker-configure-https && make run-ethrpcgate-https`
   - Or do it yourself with a proxy (eg, nginx)